 Radiotherapy- A radiation beam consisting of high energy gamma or x-rays is targeted at the tumor cells and tissue to destroy them without causing much damage to the unaffected brain tissue.
 The beam results in the inability of the tumor cells to divide and reproduce.
 This therapy is used either as an alternative to neurosurgery or in conjunction with surgery.
 This painless mode of treatment is administered daily for two to six weeks.

 Another variant of radiotherapy is gamma knife radio-surgery.
 It is a single treatment mostly used for meningiomas or neuromas.
 Entire brain radiotherapy and stereotactic radiotherapy are also delivered from outside.

-Chemotherapy- Certain potent medicines are used for destruction of cancer cells in the form of injections, oral tablets, surgically placed wafers or intravenous administration.
+Chemotherapy- Certain potent medicines are used for the destruction of cancer cells in the form of injections, oral tablets, surgically placed wafers or intravenous administration.
 Their mechanism of action is to interrupt the cell division of tumor cells.
-The few chemotherapy medications that render effective results in cases of brain tumor include Temozolomide, Lomustine (CCNU) and carmustine.
+The few chemotherapy medications that render effective results in cases of brain tumors include Temozolomide, Lomustine (CCNU) and carmustine.
 As some normal cells get affected by this treatment, it is administered in cycles, giving time for the healthy cells to regenerate.
 This helps particularly in those brain tumors that re-grow even after treatment.

 Medications- Certain medicines are also used for control of symptoms that surface either pre or post the surgery.
 Steroids are prescribed by doctors to minimize the swelling of the tumor.
 Anti-convulsants are recommended to fight seizure attacks.